eda3/edv/docs-ja/00_技術ドキュメント/03_モジュール/09_FFmpegモジュール.md

     /// Sets whether to overwrite the output file if it exists. pub fn overwrite(&mut self, overwrite: bool) -> &mut Self;

-    /// Executes the `FFmpeg` command.
+    /// Executes the `FFmpeg` command with optimized validation and error handling.
-    pub fn execute(&self) -> Result<()>;
+    /// Includes improved buffering for standard output and error streams. pub fn execute(&self) -> Result<()>;

-    /// Executes the `FFmpeg` command with progress reporting. pub fn execute_with_progress<F>(&self, progress_callback: F) -> Result<()>
+    /// Executes the `FFmpeg` command with progress reporting.
+    /// Optimized for efficient process management and error detection. pub fn execute_with_progress<F>(&self, progress_callback: F) -> Result<()>
     where
         F: FnMut(&str);